Are you formatting Your Samsung T5 for Your Mac. Or MacBook Pro, MacBook Air or M1 Mac?

 Erase is what your Mac’s operating system calls the formatting option.

 5. Put In Your Options For Formatting Your Samsung T5.

-The first thing to do is to give your Samsung T5 a name.
+The first thing to do is to give your Samsung T5 SSD a name.
 This name will appear on your Mac’s desktop when you’ve finished formatting.
-And its how you’ll know your drive.
+And it’s how you’ll know your external drive.

 Put in a name where Disk Utility shows Name.

-The next option you choose is the Format.
+The next option you choose is the Format for your external SSD.

 The little up/down arrows at the end of the format field pull up a menu.
 There you can choose different formatting options.